Skip to main content

 Tax Implications on ULIP Withdrawals and Maturity

 Understanding the tax implications of Unit Linked Insurance Plans (ULIPs) is crucial for maximising returns while ensuring compliance with tax laws.
-While ULIPs offer tax benefits under Section 80C and Section 10(10D), these advantages depend on factors such as policy tenure, premium amount, and withdrawal timing.
+While ULIPs offer tax benefits under Section 123 of the Income Tax Act, 2025 (earlier Section 80C of the Income Tax Act, 1961) and Schedule II, Clause 2 (earlier Section 10(10D)), these advantages depend on factors such as policy tenure, premium amount, and withdrawal timing.

-The taxation of ULIP proceeds has evolved over the years, especially with changes introduced since the Union Budget 2021.
+The taxability of ULIP proceeds evolved significantly following the changes introduced via the Union Budget 2021, and this framework has continued to apply since, with certain aspects further clarified in the Union Budget 2025.
 Here’s a breakdown of how these tax implications work and impact withdrawals and maturity benefits:

 If you surrender or withdraw from a ULIP before completing one year, the gains are considered short-term capital gains.
-For equity shares, units of equity-oriented funds, and business trust units that are listed, the reduced tax rate of 20% will apply starting from 23rd July 2024..
+For equity shares, units of equity-oriented funds, and listed business trust units, the reduced tax rate of 20% will apply starting from 23rd July 2024.

 Did You Know?

 For ULIPs held for more than one year, the gains are treated as long-term capital gains.
-As per the Union Budget 2025, ULIPs with annual premiums exceeding ₹2.5 lakh are now classified as capital assets.
+Building on the amendments to the Union Budget 2021, the Union Budget 2025 further clarified that ULIPs with annual premiums exceeding ₹2.5 lakh are now classified as capital assets.

-Consequently, the maturity proceeds from such policies are subject to LTCG tax at 12.5%.
+Consequently, the maturity proceeds from such policies are subject to LTCG tax at 12.5% under Section 198 of the Income Tax Act, 2025 (earlier Section 112A of the Income Tax Act, 1961).
 Remember, this is only applicable if the fund is held for over a year, thereby aligning it with equity-oriented mutual funds.
 Moreover, an exemption of LTCG up to ₹1.25 lakh is available annually.

 What Happens if You Withdraw Before Five Years?